MFurkan40/HTML-CSS-Calculator/README.md

 ### At the end of the project, students will be able to;

-- improve coding skills within HTML & SASS/SCSS & JS
+- improve coding skills within HTML & SASS/SCSS & JS(OOP)

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.